Car Air Conditioning Service

 You should drop off your vehicle to a qualified workshop such as Athena Automatics (AU07540) on a regular basis to ensure the air conditioner system continues performing in optimum conditon as well as having the mechanics examine the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to give you a warning about any items that may need replacement in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to give you a warning about any items that may need replacement in the near future or those that are already damaged beyond repair.

 Athena Automatics in Tingalpa are qualified to perform air conditioning repairs, services and regas on most makes and models (AU07540).